 The proposed change in school schedule would apply only to kindergarten, and was made with input from the school principals, Babetski stated.

 The first two days of the school schedule, beginning on Aug.
 26, were already slated for professional development and kindergarten orientation, she said.
-The first day of kindergarten would have started on Aug.
-29.

 "The 28th and 29th, the paras are going to the training in the LAW computer lab," said Babetski.
 "The day after Labor Day (Sept.
 3) would be the orientation day, with the first full-day for kindergarten on Wednesday, Sept.
 4."